Berea-College-CSC-226/t04-main/Answers/to4 Questions fusonk,parn.md

 6. Do you see other groups’ branches in the repo as well?
 Is your code in their branch?
 Why or why not?

 ```
-**We can see their branches, but we don't see other peoples code, there would be a checkout issue with our code.
-We can see how we could acess it though.
-I assume our code isn't in their branch though, as we are all working on individual parts of the entire code.**
+**We can see other groups branches in the repo, but our code has not been brought over into their branch.
+They aren't working on the same code as us, so they won't have our code in their branch.**
 ```

 ___